Learn to buy and sell antiques and collectibles

 The postage guarantee gets them to look at the box and think about the amount charged and the cost.
 This also gets them looking at the date shipped.

-While sending invoices quickly, and sending emails when the label is printed should increase the buyer's opinion of my communication.
+Sending invoices quickly, and sending emails when the label is printed should increase the buyer's opinion of my communication.

 The overall guarantee reinforces the desirability of the item especially when it's well packed.
 In the past this guarantee has dropped buyer complaints to almost zero.